Wikunia/twl/blog/2021-03-01-how-to-create-a-new-post/index.md

 This project here is a new idea of increasing the number of blog posts in the Julia community by encouraging you and others to add what you have learned.
 I want to make it as simple as possible to create a blog post for you and distribute it to a wide range of people.

-Not everyone of you need create their own blog when all you want is to mention to the world a small fascinating feature that they you have encountered today.
+Not everyone of you need to create a blog, which is a daunting task.
+Maybe you just want to share a small fascinating feature with the world.
 This can range from a workflow of how to use your favorite IDE for Julia to new packages that you have found that you wish more people knew about.

 I would like to know what helps you to accomplish your goal and learn more about all the sides of the Julia community myself.